sbrina-h/python-dnd-diceroll/README.md

 # python-dnd-diceroll

-A terminal/command line Dungeons and Dragons diceroller
+A terminal/command line Dungeons and Dragons diceroller written in python

 ## Instructions

-Run python python-dnd-diceroll.py on the command line or terminal
+Run python3 dnd_diceroll.py on the command line or terminal

 Enter a d4, d6, d8, d10, d12, d100, or d20 dice plus/minus any modifier

 To roll multiple dice, add the number before the dice

 To roll with advantage start roll with 'adv', to roll with disadvantage start roll with 'dis'